 A glorious pool, irresistible food and elegant style sums up Tenuta Centoporte.
-Brand new for 2016, we fell in love with this hotel for its rural location, authentic hints of Puglia and chic simplicity.
+We fell in love with this hotel for its rural location, authentic hints of Puglia and chic simplicity.

 For those seeking a peaceful, agriturismo property with a boutique twist, then Borgo Naturalis should be top of your list.
 Owned by an organic cosmetics entrepreneur, and surrounded by fields of citrus trees, this secluded property is a hidden gem.